 Battery and keyboard could use some love

 The Legion Pro 5i gets a 80Wh battery.
 With the specs on my unit, I could clock only two hours of backup with basic web browsing and brightness set to about 40%.
 Lenovo does add a 300W GaN charger, but you'll want to carry it with you even if you don't plan to game.

 Only one of the USB-C ports support power input at up to 140W max, but it can't be trusted for consistent power delivery, even when you're not gaming.
 So carrying the charger along is a must.

 The second area where I see a scope for improvement is the keyboard.
-It has floating keycaps, which makes it easier for gunk to get it and settle between the cracks.
+It has floating keycaps, which makes it easier for gunk to get in and settle between the cracks.
 I didn't have any issues typing, but it doesn't exactly feel premium.

 If you're a fan of lighting under the keys, the laptop would disappoint.
 Although all keys support RGB lighting, you can only set them zone-wise (with the keyboard split in four vertical zones), and not per key.
 There are only two brightness levels apart from nil, which is another dissuader if you like the glam.